Bovine respiratory disease (BRD) remains a common challenge and source of loss in calf raising. BRD typically arises from a misbalance between:

 Whether a calf develops BRD is influenced by risk factors similar to other diseases, including diarrhea.
 The calf requires early immune protection from colostrum and sufficient nutrition to for growth and development.
 However, BRD is also heavily influenced by the environment.
 While housing and ventilation are critical, it can be particularly frustrating to have to manage BRD outbreaks in the face of fluctuating temperatures.

 Often by the time BRD is identified, irreversible damage has been done to the calf’s lungs.
-Beyond the cost of treatment, this lung damage can result in many indirect costs due to decreased growth, increased mortality, and increased age at first calving and risk of dystocia in heifers.
-Recent research by Amy Stanton from the University of Guelph reinforces the long-term negative effects of BRD, such as:
+Beyond the cost of treatment, this lung damage can result in many indirect costs due to decreased growth, increased mortality, increased age at first calving, and risk of dystocia in heifers.
+Research by Amy Stanton from the University of Guelph reinforces the long-term negative effects of BRD, such as:

 Prevention